 - Jesus warned his disciples about the folly of looking for signs of his coming.
 “Watch out that no one deceives you.
 For many will come in my name, claiming, ‘I am the Messiah,’ and will deceive many.
 You will hear of wars and rumors of wars, but see to it that you are not alarmed.
 Such things must happen, but the end is still to come” (Matt.
 24:4-6).
 He admitted that even he did not know when this would occur: “But about that day or hour no one knows, not even the angels in heaven, nor the Son, but only the Father” (Matt.
 24: 36).
 He said that he would come as a thief in the night when no one was expecting him.

-- So Christians should not waste time looking for signs of the End, or the identity of an Antichrist as a world political figure, but we should focus on the consequences of Christ’s first coming, and continue to live faithful lives to his glory.
+- So Christians should not spend their time looking for signs of the End, or the identity of an Antichrist as a world political figure.
+We should focus on the consequences of Christ’s first coming, and continue to live faithful lives to his glory.
 If we do so, we will be prepared for his second coming, whenever that may be.

 Important final note: Christians may be divided over issues such as the authority of the Pope, predestination, or premillennialism, but we can be united in our faith that only through the blood of Christ can we be forgiven and declared righteous in the sight of God.
-We should focus on what unites us as a church.
+When discussing our differences, we should not forget what unites us as Christians.